-- At the community level: Enhance understanding and capacities of communities to promote disability-inclusive education in community schools11 through communication campaigns, advocacy, and awareness-raising activities. - At the service level: Improve the capacity of mainstream public and community schools to adequately support children with disabilities through teacher training and coaching on inclusive education, development of flexible curricula, and improvement of infrastructure.
-At the same time, improve connected services like WASH facilities, transportation, health and rehabilitation, and protection.
+At the service-provision level:

+Improve the capacity of mainstream public and community schools to adequately support children with disabilities through teacher training and coaching on inclusive education, development of flexible curricula, and improvement of infrastructure.
+At the same time, improve connected services like Water, Sanitation, and Hygiene (WASH) facilities, transportation, health and rehabilitation, and protection.